maruthiprasad06/fabzero/readme.md

 Day 1 @ Fabzero
 At 11AM inaguration of Fablabs by DG and inagural speech by STPI-Bhubaneshwar Director
-Colleagues from different STPI centres introduced themselves We had a brief description on Fablabs by Mr.Francisco After that we had lunch break
+Colleagues from different STPI centres introduced themselves We had a brief description on Fablabs by Mentors Mr.Francisco and Mr.Shibu After that we had lunch break
 We had tour to the Fablabs situated at First Floor brief explaination about the equipments were given by Mentor-